-The Bachelor of Aviation Management / Bachelor of Business is designed for those seeking to play a key role in bringing changes to the aviation industry.
-Students gain insight into how airlines and airports operate to prepare them for management roles in the aviation industry in Australia or overseas.
-The course is also designed to teach students how to become innovative by integrating creative thinking and behaviours that equip them to lead and succeed.
+The Bachelor of Aviation Management/Bachelor of Business gives you insight into how airlines and airports operate to prepare you for management roles in the aviation industry in Australia or overseas.

-Students also acquire innovative and socially responsible business skills and practices so that they can lead, develop and change – skills and knowledge that can be applied to the aviation industry, anywhere in the world.
+You'll also acquire innovative and socially responsible business skills and practices so that they can lead, develop and innovate – skills and knowledge that can be applied to the aviation industry, anywhere in the world.

 - Semester 1 - 1 March 2021

 - Semester 2 - 2 August 2021

 I was intrigued by the Aviation Management course at Swinburne.
 The lecturers have real-world experience and Swinburne’s a great place to learn [with] lots of support for international students.
 My scholarship includes a trip to Lima for the IAWA conference.
 As the only student representing Australia, I’m excited to meet other international students.

 Bachelor of Aviation Management student & recipient of the prestigious International Aviation Women's Association Scholarship